02 6280 6010

 Specifying and using Cupolex as part of your concrete supply package is likely to reduce cost, enable faster and simpler construction, provide a safer working environment, reduce waste and provide a significant sustainability upside.
 See how the Suburban Land Agency recently engaged with this technology on their Whitlam display village precinct to showcase exciting, sustainable and environmentally responsible design.

 Interested in seeing the impact Cupolex could have on sustainability and cost in your next project?
-Click here (Contact)
+Click here.

 4. Maturity Testing and SmartRock Sensors